bratislava/minio-deploy-action/README.md

+# Improved Minio deploy action
-Our fork of this repo is using prebuild image stored in docker hub, instead of building an image every time when an action runs.
+Our fork of is using prebuild image stored in docker hub, instead of building an image every time when an action runs.
 This can save around 2 minutes per pipeline run.

-# Readme from fork
+## Readme from fork

 Run [minio client][] in GitHub Actions to deploy files to Minio object storage.